 13. To manage all conditional formatting rules in this worksheet, use the Conditional Formatting Rules Manager.

-14. On the Home tab, click Conditional Formatting and then click Manage Rules.
+14. On the Home tab, click Conditional Formatting and click Manage Rules.
 Next, select the ‘Format all cells based on their values’ rule type option.

 15. To insert a slider in Excel, go to Developer Tab –> Insert –> Scroll Bar).